-JUNE RANDALL DRESSMAKER
+BRAND DESIGN JUNE RANDALL DRESSMAKER

 June Wiggins is a sewer in England (Hemel Hempstead, near London) with many years of experience.
 Her services include sewing and altering all kinds of clothing, including wedding dresses and working with fabric in general (i.e. cushions, curtains etc.).
 The core target group are women of all ages that appreciate individually tailored products.
 The extended target group are their husbands, further family members and friends.
 Under the name "June Randall dressmaker", she wants to shift her business model up to a new, more professional level.
-I developed a corporate design incl. web design that shall transport a feeling of top quality, handicraft, "the good old days", reliable service, elegance and individual products that you cannot buy off the peg.
+I developed a creative logo design and a corporate identity design incl. web design that shall transport a feeling of top quality, handicraft, "the good old days", reliable service, elegance and individual products that you cannot buy off the peg.
 This design will contribute to making June Wiggins the number one sewer in her region.

-The logo shows the initials of June Randall dressmaker in a sewed circle, combined with a pin that instantly reminds people of a sewer.
+The creative logo design shows the initials of June Randall dressmaker in a sewed circle, combined with a pin that instantly reminds people of a sewer.
 The pin is located slightly above the first initial, so that the pin gets seen first in the reading flow.
 The pin in combination with the word "dressmaker" in the logo strengthens the message.
 The circle reminds of a kind of quality seal.

-The logo font is Lobster 1.3 with a path that is slightly moved to the inside.
+The creative logo design's font is Lobster 1.3 with a path that is slightly moved to the inside.
 Also, the J and R majuscules as well as the e and r minuscules are adapted in order to improve the font for the logo.

 The claim "Alterations for your perfect fit." ends with a full stop to give the claim more power and determination.
 The font used is Lobster 1.3, like in the logo.
-This creates an optical connection between the logo and the claim.
+This creates an optical connection between the creative logo design and the claim.

 Josefin Slab is used for the main copy.
 This serif font transports a feeling of elegance and romace.
 The Venetian e minuscule gives the font a nice vintage touch, what furthermore supports the corporate design.
 A speciality in the typography scheme are the French guillemets, used as quotation marks.
 They add an extra portion of charme to the copy.